sfranzyshen/LCARS-SDK-16323.311/README.md

 We are hosting our deployment models right here on github ... so that everyone has access to them!

 ##### Internet Deployment:
-To use this model take a look at the blank template [Here](https://github.com/sfranzyshen/LCARS-SDK-ARCHIVE/blob/gh-pages/19182.4/interfaces/index.html)<br>
+To use this model take a look at the [blank template here](https://github.com/sfranzyshen/LCARS-SDK-ARCHIVE/blob/gh-pages/19182.4/interfaces/index.html)<br>

 By adding the code snippit below to your interface ... you can deploy to the internet without downloading or hosting any other files besides your interface html, javascript and css files.
 Everything else is host in the cloud ... and fast!
 ```html